Building Rapport by Making Others Comfortable

-This may sound a bit egotistical but it’s not meant to be.
-I just find that because of my success people are unsure of themselves when they meet me for the first time.
+This may sound a bit egotistical, but it’s not meant to be.
+I just find that because of my success, people are unsure of themselves when they meet me for the first time.
 I can frequently sense this feeling in the first few seconds.
-Their uneasiness is communicated through their voice tone, how they measure their words and through their body language.
+Their uneasiness is communicated through their voice tone, how they measure their words, and their body language.

-After experiencing hundreds of these initial encounters, I have learned that being extra friendly and showing an interest in them goes a long way to making them feel more comfortable.
+After experiencing hundreds of these initial encounters, I have learned that being extra friendly and showing an interest in them goes a long way toward making them feel more comfortable.
 It’s that simple.